5 Ways to Protect Your Dachshund’s Paws This Winter

 Post You May Like: How To Safely Give Your Dachshund A Bath

 When your Dachshund comes in from going potty outside or a walk, dry them off.
-Especially their belly, paws, and legs.
+Especially their belly, armpits, paws, and legs.
 Remove any ice balls between your dog’s toes or fur.

 Tip: Don’t risk it, keep outside potty breaks and walks limited when it’s cold outside.

-Inside Activities For Your Dachshund
+Inside Activities for Your Dachshund

 Using a dog puzzle or IQ dog toy will increase their excitement to learn by including yummy treats with playtime.